dzackgarza/Notes/Class_Notes/2021/Spring/NumberTheory/NumberTheory_stripped.md

 We'll see later that this process allows you to recover unique factorization in \( {\mathbb{Z}}_K \) for any number field \( K \).
 :::

-# Ch.
-5: Euclidean Quadratic Fields (Thursday, January 28)
+# Euclidean Quadratic Fields (Lec.
+5, Thursday, January 28)

+## Setup

 ::: {.remark}
-In a first algebra course, one process that if \( R \) is a Euclidean domain, then the arithmetic of \( R \) is very interesting:
+Today: roughly corresponds to Chapter 5.
+In a first algebra course, one shows that if \( R \) is a Euclidean domain, then the arithmetic of \( R \) is very interesting:

 -   \( R \) is a PID, and as a consequence
 -   \( R \) is a UFD